 You know what … I do not believe that temptation will ever resurface again!
 And so many years have since past to justify that statement.

 God is not to be seen as cruel or harsh in these actions of his.
 No, he does it because he loves us!
 He wants us all to have meaningful lives and a deep relationship with him.
 And he doesn’t want us lost in some mire that we cannot dig ourselves out of.
 Nor does he want us physically, emotionally or even spiritually harming his other ‘children’.

 If we do get ‘lost’ in life, then the possibility of an effective relationship with God is extremely limited.
 The underlying cause of the problem can even dominate our thinking; our very identity, and override our thoughts for others and God, often making us lost even to ourselves.
 And that means that the most important things that God wants of us are at serious risk.

 In circumstances where we don’t heed his warnings, we can suffer the full consequences of those decisions within our lives.
 But, while there is life there is hope (as the saying goes).
 God will always use our mistakes to advantage for us when we re-join our true path of faith.
-He will also assist us to dig ourselves out of any ‘hole’ we may have placed ourselves in … if we ask for help.
+He will also assist us to ‘dig ourselves out‘ of any hole we may have placed ourselves in … if we just ask for his help.

 Let us now move on to the next article, “Asking for guidance”.
 This is where we begin to deliberately engage with God during our decisions making.